How Emotionally Unavailable Parents Shape Your Childhood

 Think about the generational context in which your parent grew up.
 Consider how family relationships, cultural expectations, and societal conventions shaped their attitudes and actions.

 Determine whether your parent has any unresolved previous trauma.
-You can better understand their behavior and see that they might be repeating patterns they picked up from their upbringing and understanding of your parent’s difficulties.
+You can better understand their behaviour by recognising that they might be repeating patterns they developed during their upbringing, influenced by their parents’ difficulties.

 Focus on your healing.